s-pace/docs-7/docs/Project/pictures.md

 >4D automatically prioritizes pictures with the highest resolution.
 <br><br> **Example**: When using two screens (one high resolution display, one standard display) and you move a form from one screen to another, 4D  automatically renders the highest possible resolution of the picture.
 Even if a command or property specifies *circle.png*, *circle@3x.png* will be used (if it exists).
+>
+>Note that this prioritization occurs only for displaying pictures onscreen, there is no automatic prioritization made when printing.

-This resolution behavior is supported by all [4D form objects](../FormObjects/formObjectsOverview.html) which support images.
+This resolution behavior is supported for project databases by all [4D form objects](../FormObjects/formObjectsOverview.html) which support images.

 ## Mouse Coordinates in a Picture

 4D lets you retrieve the local coordinates of the mouse in a picture field or variable in case of a click or a hovering, even if a scroll or zoom has been applied to the picture.
 This mechanism, similar to that of a picture map, can be used, for example, to handle scrollable button bars or the interface of cartography software.

-The coordinates are returned in the MouseX and MouseY System Variables.
+The coordinates are returned in the *MouseX* and *MouseY* [System Variables](https://doc.4d.com/4Dv18/4D/18/System-Variables.300-4505547.en.html).
 The coordinates are expressed in pixels with respect to the top left corner of the picture (0,0).
-If the mouse is outside of the picture coordinates system, -1 is returned in MouseX and MouseY.
+If the mouse is outside of the picture coordinates system, -1 is returned in *MouseX* and *MouseY*.

-You can get the value of these variables as part of the On Clicked, On Double Clicked, On Mouse up, On Mouse Enter, or On Mouse Move form events.
+You can get the value of these variables as part of the `On Clicked`, `On Double Clicked`, `On Mouse up`, `On Mouse Enter`, or `On Mouse Move` form events.

 ## Picture Operators

-4D allows you to carry out operations on 4D pictures, such as concatenation, superimposing, etc. This point is covered in the Picture Operators section.
+4D allows you to carry out **operations** on 4D pictures, such as concatenation, superimposing, etc. This point is covered in the *Picture Operators* section of the *4D Language Reference*.